rkuma183/wilsonmar.github.io/_posts/2017-02-12-scaled-agile.md

    0. Accepted
    0. Released

-In CA's Personal Work <strong>Burndown Chart</strong>, blue columns of ToDo's vs. green columns of Accepted items at the end of each day:<br />
+In CA's Personal Work <strong>Burndown Chart</strong>, blue columns of ToDo's vs. green columns of Accepted items <<strong>remaining</strong> at the end of each day:<br />
 ![agile-central burndown chart 519x428](https://cloud.githubusercontent.com/assets/300046/23099676/17f74c32-f62a-11e6-8e53-1cb489361e0b.jpg)

-The <strong>Burn-up</strong> Chart CA defines as "work delivered so far in the release -- to proactively anticipate whether the release scope will be delivered".
+The <strong>Burn-up</strong> Chart CA defines as "work delivered (completed) during the release -- to proactively anticipate whether the release scope will be delivered".
+The black line shows total work planned.

 There are also burn-up and burndown charts by Story, Iteration Scope, and Release.